j-mikhail/whatsinaname/readme.md

 two cases have a tie (the same number of votes), especially if number of iterations is even.
 In that case NA is returned, instead of a label.

-Well now, earlier we'll recall observing a document that was had an equal probabability of falling into one of two classes.
+Well now, earlier we'll recall observing a document that was had an equal probabability of falling into one of two classes, and no decision was made.
 In these cases, LogitBoost will simply deem the result inconclusive.
 For our data, 701 documents were discarded as such, which is certainly not ideal!

 However, increased iterations is likely to reduce the likelihood of a tie, so let's increase the iterations to 20 and try again:
 ```text